Kao Kim Hourn: Professional career

 He has also served as a member of the Standing Committee of the Cambodian Red Cross for two five year terms, from 2008 to 2018.
 He was Alternative Member for Cambodia's National Representation for the ASEAN Political-Security Council from August 2009 to September 2013, as well as Secretary-General of the ASEAN National Secretariat of Cambodia from 2004 to 2013.

 In 2013, he was promoted to the position of Minister Delegate Attached to the Prime Minister of the Kingdom of Cambodia, in charge of Foreign Affairs and ASEAN.
 From October 2016 to May 2017, he served as the vice chairman of Cambodia's Inter-Ministerial Committee for the World Economic Forum on ASEAN 2017.
 He currently serves as a Senior Fellow at the Jeffrey Cheah Institute on Southeast Asia and is also a Member of the Global Council of The Asia Society.
 In 2018, he was appointed to serve on the Board of the Cambodian Higher Education Association (CHEA) as both the Deputy Chairman of the Board of Directors and the Chairman of the Dissemination Affairs Committee.
 In September 2018, he was reappointed for a second term as Minister Delegate Attached to the Prime Minister of the Kingdom of Cambodia in charge of Foreign Affairs and ASEAN, from 2018-2023.

 In August 2022, Kao was appointed as the next Secretary-General of ASEAN at the plenary session of the 55th ASEAN Foreign Ministers' Meeting, and it is the first time a Cambodian will have held the post.
 In November 2022 at the ASEAN Summit in Phnom Penh, all ASEAN leaders supported his appointment.

 ASEAN Secretary-General

-On 9 January 2023, H.E Kao Kim Hourn officially assumed the position of ASEAN Secretary-General, during a ceremony presided over by Indonesia's Foreign Minister Retno Marsudi.
+On 9 January 2023, Dr. Kao Kim Hourn officially assumed the position of ASEAN Secretary-General, during a ceremony presided over by Indonesia's Foreign Minister Retno Marsudi.